This is the "General Information" page of the "Textbooks" guide.

 Can the library help?

-However, sometimes instructors place books, chapters or journal articles on course reserve at the library circulation desk, for students to use for limited periods of time.
-Find out more about Course Reserves and search the listing of materials available here.
-If the book you need is not there, it may be that your instructor would be willing to put a copy on reserve for your class.
+Sometimes instructors place course materials on reserve at the library Circulation Desk, for students to use for limited periods of time.
+Find out more about Course Reserves and search the listing of instructors and classes here.
+If the textbook you need is not there, ask your instructor if he/she would be willing to put a personal copy on reserve for your class.

 What about interlibrary loan?